 “It’s more trick than treat with delicious apple and caramel flavors,” Starbucks writes on its website about the limited edition beverage.

 So how did it taste?
 As can be expected by the amount of sugar packed into a cup, it is what could be explained by many as sickeningly sweet.
-The taste is pretty potent and distinct — my face actually wrinkled a little as I took my first sip.
-It was like one of those caramel apple lollipops in liquid form with the addition of lots and lots of cream.
+The taste is pretty potent and distinct: My face actually wrinkled a little as I took my first sip.
+It was like one of those caramel-apple lollipops in liquid form with the addition of lots and lots of cream.

-Then there’s the aftertaste, mocha, which I didn’t initially notice.
-My 4 year old thought it tasted “awesome” and immediately thought it was a strawberry shake.
+Then there’s the aftertaste (mocha), which I didn’t initially notice.
+My 4-year-old thought it tasted “awesome” and immediately thought it was a strawberry shake.
 After he spilled it all over my car, my friend also mentioned it smelled like strawberry.
-It’s definitely unique, but unless you are used to consuming copious amounts of sugar it might make your teeth hurt.
+It’s definitely unique, but unless you are used to consuming copious amounts of sugar, it might make your teeth hurt.

 The consensus?
 The only thing going for the Zombie Frappuccino is that it will look cool on your social media feed.
 Business Insider suggests snapping images in a timely manner because, “As the beverage begins to melt — which happens quite quickly — it goes from Hollywood-style Frankenstein to a garden-variety zombie with its flesh slowly disintegrating.
 The blood mixes with the green Frappuccino to create a murky, muddy drink that’s hardly worth a Snapchat, much less an Instagram.”

 So is the Zombie Frappuccino worth the possible sugar high and subsequent crash?
 Only you can be the judge of that.
 If you are dying to try one — pun intended — we suggest sticking with a Tall or making some modifications to cut the sugar content.
-Substituting low, non-fat or almond milk for whole or getting rid of the whip after your photo shoot will definitely make the drink a bit healthier — but also may defeat the purpose of ordering it in the first place.
+Substituting low-fat, nonfat or almond milk for whole or getting rid of the whip after your photo shoot will definitely make the drink a bit healthier — but also may defeat the purpose of ordering it in the first place.

 What Do YOU Think?